Post-doctoral Position Available

 Catherine Acio-Pizzarello graduated from the College of William & Mary in Virginia in 2016.
 There, she double-majored in biology and psychology in addition to doing research in a microbiology lab.
 She is currently a rising second year medical student as part of the University of Rochester's Medical Scientist Training Program (MSTP).
 In her spare time, she enjoys doing yoga, playing the piano, and spending time with her husband and their two dogs Peanut and Hazel.

 Pratyusha is a sophomore at UR studying Neuroscience and Psychology.
-She wanted to further immerse herself in medicine using a more research oriented route.
+She wants to further immerse herself in medicine using a more research oriented route.

 Mahima is a junior at the University of Rochester majoring in Health, behavior, and Society and minoring in chemistry and biology.
 She is very interested in more about the clinical aspect of research.